 What are the steps to becoming a certified organic producer?

 It depends on nature of the operation that is applying.
-Every operation is unique and thus, will face different challenges in converting to organic production.
+Every operation is unique and thus, have a different path to convert to organic production.
 Visit the National Organic Program (NOP) website for more information about certification and organic regulations.
-NOTE: USDA-NRCS does not administer the NOP and cannot certify an operation as organic.
+NOTE: United States Department of Agriculture (USDA)-NRCS does not administer the National Organic Program (NOP) and cannot certify an operation as organic.